act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 7

-This image resource referenced by the `img` element is an image of text (the book covers), but it is just meant to decorate the webpage of a book store, therefore it is [purely decorative][].
+This image resource referenced by the `img` element is an image of text (the book covers), but it is just meant to decorate the webpage of a book store, therefore it is [decorative](#0va7u6:decorative).

 ```html
 <img src="/test-assets/0va7u6/books.jpg" alt="" />